influx6/describe/README.md

 Restark provides a base library for constructing a stack-based definition package which allows creating functions chains that are easily expressed to create complex structures.

-The whole idea is once can define re-usable blocks of functions that define and augment a type of structure which can be built by applying said functions to any instance of that type.
+The whole idea is one can define re-usable blocks of functions that define and augment a type, these created set can then
+be re-applied as many times as desirable to any instance of that type.

 ```go
 var jsondef JSONDefinition